 Looking for a Montana breakfast spot with a creative flair?
-Head to The Corral Bar, Steakhouse & Motel 5 miles down Hwy.
+Head to The Corral Bar, Steakhouse & Motel five miles down Hwy.
 191 from Big Sky.
-Dave, the owner, will most likely be pouring your coffee.
 You’ll find buffalo sausage and eggs, along with your standard greasy spoon fare.
-Knotty pine chairs and tables line the room and an outdoor patio allows you to breathe in the fresh mountain air.
+Knotty pine chairs and tables line the room.

+Looking for a more upscale meal in a gorgeous setting?
 Treat yourself at the Horn and Cantle.
-Looking for a more upscale meal in a gorgeous setting?
 Think beautiful wood-hewn bar, floor-to-ceiling windows and leather bound stools.
-The Horn and Cantle Restaurant is located at the Lone Mountain Ranch and is open to the public for breakfast and lunch and dinner.
+The Horn and Cantle Restaurant is located at the Lone Mountain Ranch and is open to the public for breakfast, lunch and dinner.